 The school operates in accordance with Warwickshire County Council's Guidance on the Use of Force and Physical Intervention, which highlights that staff should deploy every possible strategy to prevent the need for physical intervention.
-Those strategies would include de-escalation whenever there is a threat of violence or aggression towards an individual or property; communicating calmly with children;

-'early warning signs', and distracting or helping children to see a positive way out of a difficult situation.
+Those strategies would include de-escalation whenever there is a threat of violence or aggression towards an individual or property; communicating calmly with children; using non-threatening verbal and body language; helping children to recognise their own 'triggers' and 'early warning signs', and distracting or helping children to see a positive way out of a difficult situation.